 - Avoid blame.
 Knowing that one parent blames the other makes the children take sides.
 Let the children know it is OK to enjoy themselves with the other parent.
 This helps them to enjoy being with the other parent without feeling guilty.

-- Don’t bad-mouth the other parent to your children, or to others in front of them.
+- Speak well, or not at all about your former partner.
+Don’t bad-mouth the other parent to your children, or to others in front of them.
 Remember your child is part of both of you.
 Attacking the other person is attacking part of them.

 - Don’t cut off grandparents.
 They will usually side with their child.
 You should both tell them not to when the grandchildren are around.
 Let them know what you are doing to minimise the damage to their grandchildren and tell them to do the same.
 Help from grandparents can be very useful and should not be cut off.